-Wildlife Ecology and Conservation Seminars - Spring 2023
+Wildlife Ecology and Conservation Seminars - Fall 2023

 Wildlife Ecology and Conservation Seminars will be held in NZH 112 and virtually this semester at 3:30pm.
 Seminars will be recorded and available on this page each week.

 Sergio Balaguera-Reina, UF, Ft.
 Lauderdale REC

 "Conservation and management of large reptiles in the Neotropics"

 "Putting the Social in the Service: Conservation social science in the U.S. Fish and Wildlife Service"

 "Should They Stay or Should They Go?
 The responses of tropical trees and tropical forests to global warming"

 "A Machine Learning Approach for Rapid Disaster Response Based on Multi-Modal Data"

 Alison Adams, UF School of Forest,Fisheries, & Geomatic Sciences

 "Environmental Justice, Remediation, and Health: The Case of the Lake Apopka Farmworkers"